 For AR6, we extended the analyses of transformational adaptation within GAMI to include formal assessment of confidence in evidence.
-This section describes the methods we used to add confidence levels to the assessment of transformational adaptation for each of the 14 sector-region combinations.
+This section describes the methods we used to add confidence levels to the assessment of transformational adaptation for each of the fourteen sector-region combinations.
 The volume of evidence to assess transformation adaptations varied between sectors and regions, and between dimensions of transformational adaptation.
 There was much more evidence to confidently code depth and scope, for example, than speed of adaptations.
 Evidence also varied in its quality and consistency.
 To assess confidence in the evidence underpinning our assessment, we used the IPCC's uncertainty framework, extended to integrate the GRADE-CERQual approach to assessing confidence in qualitative evidence.
 For each sector-region-dimension of adaptation, we conducted a formal confidence assessment, considering both level of agreement and robustness of evidence.

-We developed a protocol to assess robustness of each dimension.
-For every article, we assigned four robustness scores: one each for depth, scope, speed and limits based on the quality of the paper and the relevance of the paper to the issue (e.g., how clearly and explicitly it addressed speed of adaptation).
+considering both level of agreement and robustness of evidence We developed a protocol to assess robustness of each dimension relevance of the paper to the issue (e.g., how clearly and explicitly it addressed speed of adaptation).
 We discussed this protocol as a group and went over an example to ensure we all had a similar understanding of the criteria.